meboHQ/mebo/README.md

 [![experimental](https://badges.github.io/stability-badges/dist/experimental.svg)](https://github.com/meboHQ/mebo/issues)

-Mebo is an experimental framework focused to provide an unified interface across multiple domains.
-Although most applications are designed with a specific domain in mind, mebo can still be employed to provide an easy way to interact with bits of your application, coming handy during the development & debugging process.
+Mebo is an experimental full OOP framework focused in providing an unified interface across multiple domains.

 The support for multiple domains is done by promoting abstracted implementations which don't need to know too much about the specifics of each domain.
-Instead, the specifics are delegated to mebo.
-The idea of going through this process is to simplify the development process by minimizing repetitive routines ([DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).
+Instead, the specifics are delegated to Mebo.
+Therefore, reducing the need for writing coupled/boilerplate code.

 It comes bundled with support for web (rest/middlewares) and command-line (docopt) domains which was one of the reasons why I wanted to try to find a common ground to provide an unified interface for such distinctive domains that turned out to be extremely challenge.